Pupil Multiplication Tables Check: What School Leaders Should Know

 BUT…

-18: National and Local Authority results will also be published
+18: National and Local Authority results are also be published

-The DfE will report on the performance of pupils in the check nationally and in each local authority.
-The data will also be made available through Analyse School Performance (ASP).
+The DfE now reports on the performance of pupils in the check nationally and in each local authority.
+The data is also be made available through Analyse School Performance (ASP).

-The STA state that this national and local authority data will enable schools to benchmark the performance of their pupils, but it will not form a formal pass mark.
+The STA state that this national and local authority data enables schools to benchmark the performance of their pupils, but it does not form a formal pass mark.

 A graph showing the percentage of pupils achieving each score in the multiplication tables check